-Field Type Explanation Example word A single word (a string without spaces).
-A userid: edk text A block of text that can span multiple lines.
-A job's description. line One line of text.
-A user's real name: Ed K. select One of a set of values.
-Each field with datatype select must have a corresponding line in the Values: field entered into the job specification.
+Explanation Example A single word (a string without spaces).
+A userid: edk A block of text that can span multiple lines.
+A job's description.
+One line of text.
+A user's real name: Ed K. One of a set of user-defined values.
 A job's status.
-One of: open/ suspended/closed date A date value.
-The date and time of job creation: 1998/07/15:13:21:46 bulk A block of text that can span multiple lines, but which is not indexed for searching with p4 jobs -e .
+One of: open/ suspended/closed Each field with datatype select must have a corresponding line in the Values: field entered into the job specification. suspended/C10Sed A date value: year/month/day:hours:minutes:seconds The date and time of job creation: 1998/07/15:13:21:46 A block of text that can span multiple lines, but which is not indexed for searching with p4 jobs -e.
 Alphanumeric data for which text searches are not expected.
+A single word (a string without spaces).
+A block of text that can span multiple lines.
+One line of text.
+One of a set of user-defined values.
+Each field with datatype select must have a corresponding line in the Values: field entered into the job specification.
+A date value: year/month/day:hours:minutes:seconds A block of text that can span multiple lines, but which is not indexed for searching with p4 jobs